StephHjar/goodgames-react/README.md

 ### Heroku Deployment

+This project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

+- Select _New_ in the top-right corner of your Heroku Dashboard, and select _Create new app_ from the dropdown menu.
+- Enter a name for your app.
+The app name must be unique, so you need to adjust the name until you find a name that hasn't been used.
+- From the dropdown, choose the region closest to you (EU or USA), and finally, select _Create App_.
+- When the app is created, from the _Deploy_ tab, click on _Github_, enter the name of your GitHub repository, and click _Connect_.
+- Optionally, turn on automatic deployments, which will deploy to Heroku every time an update has been pushed to GitHub.
+- To deploy to Heroku the first time, click _Deploy_ near the bottom of the page.
+- _Note:_ unlike the backend application, there is no need to set any Config Vars for the frontend.

+### Preparing the File for Deployment

+Before your final deployment, complete the following steps:

+- In your `index.js` file, remove the `React.StrictMode` component (be sure to delete both opening and closing tags).
+This is not necessary outside of production.
-In package.json file, in the “scripts” section, add the following prebuild command:
+- In the `package.json file`, in the “scripts” section, add the following prebuild command:

-"heroku-prebuild": "npm install -g serve",
+  `"heroku-prebuild": "npm install -g serve",`.
 This will install a package needed to serve our single page application on heroku

-Add a Procfile at the root of the project with the following web command:
+- Create a file called `Procfile` at the root of the project, and in the file, paste in the following web command:

-web: serve -s build
+  `web: serve -s build`.

+### Final Deployment

+- From Gitpod, run a final `git add .`, `git commit -m` with commit message, and `git push`.
+- If automatic deploys are enabled in Heroku, the app is now deployed!
+- If not, navigate to the _Deploy_ tab on Heroku.
+Scroll to the bottom of the page, and click _Deploy Branch_.
+- Your app is now deployed! 🥳

 ## Credits